twschan/CI_MS1_Tessa_Chan/README.md

 and Raleway for general text with Sans Serif as the fallback font incase for any reason the font isn't being imported into the site correctly.
 These are taken from [Google](https://fonts.google.com/?preview.size=26&preview.text_type=custom&preview.text=TESSA%20CHAN) fonts library.

+### Icon
+I have decided to implement icons, using the [Font Awesome](https://fontawesome.com/) library.
+The icons are designer's social media, a back-to-top arrow and hamburger icon for smaller media.

+### Imagery
+Imagery is important for a graphic designer portfolio, so choosing good images will catch the users attention.
+All of the projects, logo and private owned images are from the site owner and the portrait used are the site owner photo.

 ### Wireframes
 The wireframes are created by using the program [Balsamic](https://balsamiq.com/wireframes/).
 I created the mobile wireframe first so I get a rough idea what I want it to look like on a small media then moved onto tablet then desktop.